 Are you in employment or self-employed?
 If you are in employment are you still within you probation period or do you maybe have a limited work contract?
 Both factors can be an obstacle when it comes to lending.

 Should you be self-employed most lenders would want to see your German records (e.g. tax-statement, book-balancing...) over the past three years.
 No less!

-Age is also a factor as the closer you are to retirement the greater the risk assessment from the lenders point of view.
+Age is an important factor as the closer you are to retirement the greater the risk assessment from the lenders point of view.
 Also new EU regulations require lenders to ascertain your possible pension income should the mortgage extend beyond retirement age.

 Another major point is other debts that may be running.
 This could be another mortgage as well as the lease on a car or the installments for a new TV.
 The more debts - even small ones - you have running then the lower your mortgage rating will be due to an assumed lack of financial discipline.
 This is the way Germans look at everybody including themselves.

 Last but not least, of course, all of your positive financial assets will be taken into account and add to a more positive assessment:

 It is quite normal for German lenders to expect you to pay around 20% of the purchase out of your own pocket.
 This of course does not include closing costs.
 However, 100% plus (max.
 119%) loan to value mortgages are obtainable with the right circumstances.